werleycordeiro/GBcurves/README.md

 # The GBcurves Package

-The GBcurves for R downloads and interpolates the Brazilian, Chinese, and Russian yield curves directly from <https://www.b3.com.br/>, <https://www.chinabond.com.cn/>, and <https://www.cbr.ru/>, respectively.
+The GBcurves for R downloads the Brazilian, Chinese, and Russian yield curves directly from <https://www.b3.com.br/>, <https://www.chinabond.com.cn/>, and <https://www.cbr.ru/>, respectively.

 The canonical link to the package on CRAN which includes examples and